mvantellingen/python-zeep/docs/transport.rst

 SSL verification
 ----------------
-If you need to verficate the SSL connection (in case you have a self signed certificate for your host), the best way is to crea te a :class:`requests.Session` instance and add the information to that Session, so it keeps persistent:
+If you need to verficate the SSL connection (in case you have a self signed certificate for your host), the best way is to create a :class:`requests.Session` instance and add the information to that Session, so it keeps persistent:

 .. code-block:: python